 Most families create plans in order to achieve important goals throughout their lifetimes.
 Significant effort is often put into planning for homeownership, kids’ college educations, and saving for retirement.
-However, the vast majority of families do not put the same amount of effort into planning for a loved one’s future eldercare needs.
+However, the vast majority of families do not put the same effort into planning for a loved one’s future elder care needs.
 In fact, most families never even have a family elder care plan until something catastrophic happens.

-Eldercare planning should be started sooner rather than later.
+Elder care planning should be started sooner rather than later.
 It’s easy to understand how families could put off this task, as it can be uncomfortable to deal with.
-But it is far worse to delay the subject until an aging parent becomes too ill, injured or otherwise unable to care for themselves without assistance.
+But it is far worse to delay care coordination until an aging parent becomes too ill, injured or otherwise unable to care for themselves without assistance from a family member.

 This guide to elder care planning & family meetings can help you prepare for and approach the topic of end-of-life care and other difficult subjects with sensitivity and love.